ldj01/e-s-t/README.md

 See git tag [land-surface-temperature_v0.0.1]

 ### Installation
-  * Install dependent libraries - ESPA product formatter (https://github.com/USGS-EROS/espa-product-formatter)
+  * Install dependent libraries: ESPA product formatter (https://github.com/USGS-EROS/espa-product-formatter)
-  * Set up environment variables.
-Can create an environment shell file or add the following to your bash shell.
+  * Set up environment variables: Can create an environment shell file or add the following to your bash shell.
 For C shell, use 'setenv VAR "directory"'.
 ```
     export PREFIX="path_to_directory_for_build_data"
 ```

-  * Download (from Github USGS-EROS spectral-indices project) and install source files.
+  * Download: (from Github USGS-EROS land-surface-temperature project) and install source files.

-  * Build - The following build will create an executable file under $PREFIX/bin: lst (tested in Linux with the gcc compiler).
+  * Build: The following build will create an executable file under $PREFIX/bin: lst (tested in Linux with the gcc compiler).
 It will also copy the Python scripts for running Land Surface Temperature the $PREFIX/bin directory.

     - All sensor applications can be built and installed from the top-level directory, or at the users choice only a single individual sensors applications could be built and installed.

-- To build all sensor applications. make all

-- To install all sensor applications. make install

-- To build a single sensor application make <sensor>

-- To install a single sensor application make <sensor>-install

-    Available sensor options are:
+    - Available sensor options are:

     l5-7_lst

-  * Test -

-  * Check output -
+    - To build all sensor applications.

+    make all

+    - To install all sensor applications.

+    make install

+    - To build a single sensor application

+    make <sensor>

+    - To install a single sensor application

+   make <sensor>-install

 ### Dependencies
   * ESPA raw binary and ESPA common libraries from ESPA product formatter and associated dependencies